Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 2. The 4K-QAM

-QAM, short for quadrature amplitude modulation, is a way to manipulate the radio wave to pack more information in the Hertz.
+QAM, short for quadrature amplitude modulation, manipulates the radio wave to pack more information in the Hertz.

 Wi-Fi 6 supports 1024-QAM, which itself is already impressive.
 However, Wi-Fi 7 will have four times that, or 4096-QAM.
 Greater QAM means better performance for the same channel width.

-As a result, Wi-Fi 7 will have a much higher speed and efficiency than previous standards when working with supported clients.
+As a result, Wi-Fi 7 will be much faster and more efficient than previous standards when working with supported clients.

-Wi-F 7 vs Wi-Fi 6/6E: The realistic real-world speeds
+Wi-F 7 vs. Wi-Fi 6/6E: The realistic real-world speeds

-With the support for the wider channel width and higher QAM, Wi-Fi 7 is set to be much faster than previous standards.
+With the support for the wider channel width and higher QAM, Wi-Fi 7 is set to be much faster than previous standards on paper.

 The table below summarizes what you can expect from Wi-Fi 7's real-world organic performance compared to Wi-Fi 6E when working on the 6GHz.